tangrams/tangram-docs/pages/Materials-Overview.md

 ![](images/earth.png)

-Textures are loaded by setting the `texture` parameter to the url of an image:
+Textures are loaded by setting the `texture` parameter to the url of an image or the name of an entry in the [`textures`](textures.md) block:

 ```yaml
 material: